ColonelParrot/crack-js/README.md

 new BruteForce(callback, 33, 126, 2, false)
 ```

 If you return `true` in the callback function, the premutation generator will be terminated.
+This is important when dealing with hashes of unknown length - not knowing when the program stops will waste a lot of time.

 The code prints: